LouisCAD/Splitties/lifecycle-coroutines/README.md

 | **Name** | **Description**
 | -------- | ---------------
 | `Lifecycle.coroutineScope` | A scope that dispatches on Android Main thread and is active until the Lifecycle is destroyed.
-| `LifecycleOwner.coroutineScope` | A scope that dispatches on Android Main thread and is active until the LifecycleOwner is destroyed.
+| `LifecycleOwner.lifecycleScope` | A scope that dispatches on Android Main thread and is active until the LifecycleOwner is destroyed.
 | `Lifecycle.job` | A job that is cancelled when the Lifecycle is destroyed.

 Extension functions: